intermine/im-docs/docs/intermine/upgrade.md

 **update custom converter**

 If you are storing data using a class or field that’s been changed, you will have to change your code to use the new model.
-See below for the complete list of model changes.
+See the complete list of model changes below.

 **template queries**

-You will have to update your templates to use the new model
+You will have to update your templates to use the new model.

 **interaction viewer**

-Widget uses the new model - will not work until you build a database with the new code
+Widget uses the new model - will not work until you build a database with the new code.

 ### Model Changes